djalilhebal/kaitos/README.md

 ## Principals

-The principal is simple: The user is frustrated and short-tempered, so get straight to the point. \
+The main thing is: The user is frustrated and short-tempered, so get straight to the point. \
 Automated whatever is automatable. \
-Set sensible defaults when it makes sense. \
+Set sensible defaults when it makes sense.

 Keep it simple and plain (flat?).